perfsonar/docs/install_centos.rst

 Installation on CentOS
 ******************************

 perfSONAR combines various sets of measurement tools and services.
-Commonly people install the entire set of tools using the Toolkit distribution (as detailed at :doc:`install_getting`) but this may not be optimal for every situation.
+Commonly people install the entire set of tools using the Toolkit ISO (as detailed at :doc:`install_getting`) but this may not be optimal for every situation.
 For example if you only need a subset of the tools, you have an existing CentOS system on which you'd like to install the software and/or you are doing a large deployment of perfSONAR nodes.
 With this in mind RPMs are available that install the bundles described in :doc:`install_options`.
 The steps in the remaining sections of this document detail the steps required for installing these bundles.

 .. _install_centos_sysreq: